· Last updated 2 June 2026

 Quick Summary

-• The Gibraltar Health Authority (GHA) provides public healthcare for registered residents and employees
+- The Gibraltar Health Authority (GHA, gha.gi) runs public healthcare for registered residents and employees

-• Private health insurance fills the gaps, especially for specialist outpatient care.
-Basic plans start at around £70 to £120 per month
+- Private health insurance fills the gaps, especially for faster specialist outpatient care.
+Public listings from international insurers suggest basic plans start at around £70 to £120 per month for a single adult

-• The July 2026 treaty may affect cross-border healthcare arrangements, but details are still being clarified
+- The EU-Gibraltar treaty, with provisional application expected from 15 July 2026, may affect some cross-border arrangements but details are still being finalised

-• UK GHIC cards do work in Gibraltar for UK nationals.
-EU EHIC cards do not.
+- UK GHIC cards work in Gibraltar for UK nationals.
+EU EHIC cards do not

 How Does Healthcare Work in Gibraltar?